Senate Approves Trump's Budget with Vice President's Tie-Breaking Vote

 Increased national debt

-To finance this, significant cuts are made in the state health insurance Medicaid for low-income earners and people with disabilities.
+To finance this, drastic cuts are made in the state health insurance Medicaid for low-income earners and people with disabilities.
 The program for state food stamps is also reduced.
-And predecessor Joe Biden's climate regulations and investments are torn up, including support for the electric car market.
+And predecessor Joe Biden's climate regulations and investments are repealed, including support for the electric car market.

-The Congressional Budget Office, a politically independent body in the Capitol that reviews all budget proposals, has established that the Trump budget increases the US national debt by 3,300 billion dollars.
-Additionally, it is reported to pose a risk that 12 million Americans will lose their health insurance.
+The Congressional Budget Office, a politically independent body in the Capitol that reviews all budget proposals, has found that the Trump budget increases the US national debt by $3,300 billion.
+In addition, it is reported to pose a risk that 12 million Americans will lose their health insurance.

 The latter has made some in Trump's own party, the Republicans, hesitant.
 Some want to have a minimal state apparatus and reduced national debt in principle.
 Others come from states where the cuts in health insurance would have enormous significance, where their own chances of re-election are at stake.

-If the Senate votes through the budget, it goes to the House of Representatives, which must also approve it.
-The President has said that he wants to sign the budget on the US National Day, July 4.
+The budget now goes to the house of representatives, which must also approve it.
+The president has said that he wants to sign the budget on the US national day, July 4.

 Loading related articles...